The Dyson sphere in the Star Trek TNG episode "Relics".

 A hypothetical Dyson sphere around the Sun.

 A Dyson sphere is an immense artificial structure proposed by Freeman Dyson in 1959[1,2] for the purpose of intercepting vast amounts of solar energy.
 Dyson calculated that, if mankind's current Malthusian (exponential) growth rate in energy consumption were to continue, the human race would reach a crisis point within the next two to three millennia (see Malthus, Thomas Robert).
 At this point, all the non-renewable sources, such as fossil and nuclear fuels, would be exhausted, and even renewable sources exploited on a planet-wide scale would be unable to cope with further demand.
 The problem is that the Earth intercepts less than one billionth of the total radiant output of the Sun.
 To provide for future growth, the human race will need to capture much more of the Sun's light.
-It could do this with a Dyson sphere: a spherical shell, 2 to 3 m thick, centered on the Sun and rotating around it at about twice the orbital distance of the Earth (see Note 1 below).
+It could do this with a Dyson sphere: a spherical shell, 2 to 3 meters thick, centered on the Sun and rotating around it at about twice the orbital distance of Earth (see Note 1 below).
 The material for building the sphere, Dyson suggested, could come from disassembling the planet Jupiter and utilizing the minerals and metals from its deep interior.
 Dyson acknowledged that the inspiration for his scheme came from Olaf Stapledon's Star Maker: